-The CSB shall implement, in collaboration with other CSBs in its region, the state hospitals and training centers serving its region, and private providers involved with the public mental health, developmental, and substance abuse services system, regional utilization management procedures and practices that reflect the Regional Utilization Management Guidance document that is incorporated into and made a part of this contract by reference and is available on the community contracting web page.
+The CSB shall implement, in collaboration with other CSBs in its region, the state hospital(s) and training centers serving its region, and private providers involved with the public mental health, developmental, and substance use disorder services system, regional utilization management procedures and practices that reflect the Regional Utilization Management Guidance document that is incorporated into and made a part of this contract by reference and is available at the Internet link in Exhibit L.

 3.)
-Critical Incidents: The CSB shall implement procedures to insure that the executive director is informed of any deaths, serious injuries, or allegations of abuse or neglect when they are reported to the Department.
+Critical Incidents: The CSB shall implement procedures to insure that the executive director is informed of any deaths, serious injuries, or allegations of abuse or neglect as defined in the Department's Licensing (12VAC35-105-20) and Human Rights (12VAC35-115-30) Regulations when they are reported to the Department.
 The CSB shall provide a copy of its procedures to the Department upon request.